Labels and Selectors¶

 - User-defined application version.
 This is used as input for the CI/CD pipeline and usually references a Docker image tag.
 Example: “cd53”

 - Incrementing release counter.
 This is generated by the CI/CD pipeline and is used for traffic switching.
-Example value: “4”
+Example: “4”

 - Deployment stage to allow canary deployments.
 Allowed values are “canary” and “production”.

 - Owner of the Kubernetes resource.
 This needs to reference a valid organizational entity in the context of the cluster’s business partner.
-Example value: “team/eagleeye”
+Example: “team/eagleeye”

 Some labels are required for every deployment resource: